All Products

 Step 2: Purchase and configure an exclusive resource group

 2. In the top navigation bar, select a region.
-In the navigation pane on the left, click Resource Group.
+In the left navigation pane, click Resource Group.

 3. On the Exclusive Resource Groups tab, click Create Legacy Resource Group > Data Integration Resource Group.

-5. Find the created exclusive resource group and in the Actions column, click Network Settings to attach a virtual private cloud (VPC).
-For more information, see Attach a VPC.
+5. Find the resource group you created.
+In the Actions column, click Network Settings to attach a VPC.
+For details on attaching a VPC, see Attach a VPC.

 Important

-After you associate a VPC, you must add the vSwitch CIDR Block of the VPC to the VPC internal-facing access whitelist of the Elasticsearch instance.
+The resource group must connect to the VPC where your Elasticsearch cluster resides.
+Associate the resource group with the VPC, Zone, and vSwitch of the Elasticsearch cluster.
+To look up these values, see View the basic information of a cluster.
+After you associate the VPC, add the vSwitch CIDR Block to the VPC internal-facing access whitelist of the Elasticsearch instance.
 For more information, see Configure a public or internal-facing access whitelist for an Elasticsearch instance.

-6. In the upper-left corner of the page, click the back icon to return to the Resource Group List page.
+6. Click the back icon in the upper-left corner to return to the Resource Group List page.

 Step 3: Add data sources

-2. In the navigation pane on the left, click Workspaces.
+2. In the left navigation pane, click Workspaces.

-3. In the Operation column of the target workspace, choose Quick Access > Data Integration.
+3. In the Operation column of your workspace, choose Quick Access > Data Integration.

-2. In the navigation pane on the left, click Data Source.
+2. In the left navigation pane, click Data Source.

 3. Add a MaxCompute data source.